Hiroki-Shiraishi/XCS/README.md

 # XCS (Accuracy-based LCS)
 This is based ENTIRELY on "An algorithmic description of XCS".
-You can solve N-bit Multiplexer problem.
+You can solve N-bit Multiplexer problem (default: N = 6).

 XCS only supports binary input.
 You can find support for real values input here: https://github.com/Hiroki-Shiraishi/XCSR